 Not only is the UK’s much-vaunted public register of companies, held at Companies House, failing to meet the minimum requirement for ultimate beneficial owner (UBO) transparency, but Scotland continues to be mired up to its neck in controversy surrounding its status as an “offshore” service provider.

-The Herald newspaper in Scotlandthat Alisher Usmanov, an Uzbek billionaire, may be behind a Scottish entity that appears to be funneling funds to and from Uzbekistan.
+The Herald newspaper in Scotland has reported that Alisher Usmanov, an Uzbek billionaire, may be behind a Scottish entity that appears to be funneling funds to and from Uzbekistan.
 Mr. Usmanov is well known in the UK.
-He was a major shareholder in the Premier League football club, Arsenal, and latterly he has been linked with into one of Arsenal’s Premier League rivals, Everton, having relinquished his shareholding in Arsenal.
+He was a major shareholder in the Premier League football club, Arsenal, and latterly he has been linked with an investment into one of Arsenal’s Premier League rivals, Everton, having relinquished his shareholding in Arsenal.

 Coincidentally, it appears that Mr. Usmanov is also the driving force behind the revival of Uzbek football team Pakhtakor, with plans for a super-modern $100 million stadium to replace the club’s roofless 1950s Tashkent ground.

 In Europe, football (soccer) is big business.
 The sizeable transfer fees and income generated by TV and sponsorship makes it an excellent vehicle for shifting money around the globe.
 That said, let me be clear that I am not making any allegations of wrongdoing against Mr. Usmanov.
 My issue remains one regarding the double standards enjoyed by UK compliance in general, but Scotland in particular.